nguyenminh-phuc/devops-tasks/README.md

 1. Configure EKS Auto Mode on the AWS side.
 This will generate an SSM configuration file for worker node authentication.
 2. On each worker node:

--   Disable swap abd configure a static IP address.
+-   Disable swap and configure a static IP address.
 -   Disable SELinux or AppArmor if they are enabled.
 -   Install the necessary AWS tools: AWS CLI, SSM Agent and nodeadm.
 -   Run nodeadm commands using the SSM configuration file generated in step 1 to register the node with the EKS cluster.

 3. Choose a supported CNI, we will use Calico.
+Configure it to point the API server endpoint to the correct private IPs.
+Each on-prem node will have its own allocated pod CIDR.
 See supported versions: [https://docs.aws.amazon.com/eks/latest/userguide/hybrid-nodes-cni.html](https://docs.aws.amazon.com/eks/latest/userguide/hybrid-nodes-cni.html).
 4. Install ALB IngressClass, then we can deploy a Ingress to enable external access to pods running on the worker nodes via the ALB.

 ![EKS-Hybrid-Cluster](assets/eks.png)